ndtatbristol/BristolFE-v3/BRISTOLFE v3.md

 ### Loading steps (`steps`)

 The loads that will be applied to a model are defined in the cell array `steps`.
 Each `step` describes a loading history, in `step{s}.load`, that starts from the original model in its quiescent state - they steps are *not* applied sequentially despite what the name suggests.
 Each step also defines, in `step{s}.mon`, what will be output ('mon' = monitored) from the solver during that loading.
-Loads are applied at specified nodes in one or more DoFs
+Loads are applied at specified nodes in one or more DoFs.

 Typical contents of `step{s}.load`:
 - `step{s}.load.time` - `1 x n_time_pts` vector of time steps at which the model will be executed in this loading step